Contact Us

 Her teacher, Karla, is exceptionally proud of her.
 "Darlin was an amazing student," Karla said, "Her progress was outstanding; she started without even knowing how to turn on a computer and finished the course understanding and putting everything she learned in class into practice."

 Since graduating, Darlin has been using PowerPoint presentations in her sermons.
 Her services have become more dynamic and better organized.
 She can also distribute information to her church members using the Word program.
-Darlin believes that the skills received through her training as Mi Esperanza helped her reach her goal!
+Darlin believes that the skills she received through her training at Mi Esperanza helped her reach her goal.
 To become a better pastor and to communicate more effectively.
 She believes that blessings come to everyone when she gives and teaches with gratitude.

 And Darlin is very grateful.